Imagine yourself setting in a conference room with ten members of the local community.

 Once today’s focus group has ended, you’ll return to your office and summarize vital points from your recording of the discussion.
-You’ll spend a few hours reviewing a new report on the costs and benefits associated with wind energy projects.
+You’ll then spend a few hours reviewing a new report on the costs and benefits associated with wind energy projects.

-As a Sustainability Researcher, your colleagues, clients and employer can count on you to provide the latest information and insights on the key drivers of sustainability, from major technological innovations to recent policy changes and local community needs.
+As a sustainability researcher, your colleagues, clients and employer can count on you to provide the latest information and insights on the key drivers of sustainability, from major technological innovations to recent policy changes and local community needs.

-For a Sustainability Researcher, a typical work day might involve:
+For a sustainability researcher, a typical workday might involve:

 Sustainability Researchers work in a variety of locations, such as:

 Search for jobs on the ECO Canada job board.

 If you are a high school student considering a career as a sustainability researcher, you should have a strong interest in: